ugonnaagwu/practicechangeremote/Week 5/CSS-Design/Design-With-CSS-ReadMe.md

 1. **Simplicity**: Strive for clarity and minimalism.
 Avoid unnecessary clutter and complexity, ensuring a clean and straightforward design.
 2. **Consistency**: Maintain uniformity in fonts, colors, layout, and style across the entire website.
 Consistency enhances user familiarity and trust.
 3. **Typography and Readability**: Choose legible fonts that match the website’s tone and purpose.
 Prioritize readability to engage users effectively.
 4. **Responsive and Mobile-Friendly**: Design your site to adapt seamlessly to various screen sizes and devices.
-Mobile users constitute a significant portion of web traffic1.
+Mobile users constitute a significant portion of web traffic.
 5. **Color Palette and Imagery**: Select colors and images that complement each other and convey the desired message and mood.
 6. **Fast Loading**: Optimize website speed and performance to reduce loading times.
 Users appreciate swift access to content.
 7. **Easy Navigation**: Provide clear and intuitive navigation options.
 Well-organized menus guide users smoothly through the site.